 Fees and funding

-Our tuition fee for UK students starting part-time undergraduate study in 2021/2022 are £4,625 per year (based on studying 60 credits per year).
+Our tuition fees for UK students starting part-time undergraduate study in 2022/23 are regulated by the UK government and are yet to be confirmed.
+For an indication, our tuition fees for UK students starting this course in 2021/22 are £4,625 per year (based on studying 60 credits per year).

 † If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.